AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-57/acsd-61622-fedex-account-specific-rates-missing-from-response.md

 ## Issue

-FedEx account specific rates are missing from the REST API response to a request sent from Adobe Commerce.
+[!DNL FedEx] account specific rates are missing from the REST API response to a request sent from Adobe Commerce.

 <u>Steps to reproduce</u>:

+1. Install a clean AC instance.
-1. Create four products with a price of $1000.
+1. Create a simple product with a weight of 5 lbs.
-1. Create three cart price rules without any conditions that give a $100 discount for the whole cart.
-1. Create another cart price rule that gives a $100 discount for the whole cart, with a condition that prevents the rule from being applied.
+1. Configure [!DNL FedEx] for REST API.
+1. Enable [!DNL FedEx] shipping method and clear the cache.
-1. Disable the rule.
+1. Start observing the log file: `var/log/shipping.log`
-1. Add three products to the shopping cart and observe the discount in the cart.
-1. Add additional products to the cart and observe the discount in the cart.
+1. Add a simple product to the cart and go to the shipping page on checkout.
+Example of customer data:

-1. Enable the disabled cart price rule.
-1. Update the shopping cart page and observe the discount in the cart.
+    * Postcode: 58601
+    * Names: John Doe
+    * Address: 196 Eulalia Burg
+    * Country: US
+    * State: North Dakota
+    * Phone number: 187-563-3627

 <u>Expected results</u>:

-1. Adding additional products to the cart does not change the amount of discount.
-1. Enabling the cart price rule with a condition that doesn't apply does not change the amount of discount.
+`PAYOR_ACCOUNT_PACKAGE` rates are available in the REST API response, similar to SOAP API responses.

 <u>Actual results</u>:

-1. Adding additional products to the cart changes the amount of discount.
-1. Enabling the cart price rule with a condition that doesn't apply changes the amount of discount.
+Only `PAYOR_LIST_PACKAGE` rates are available in the response, which means there are no negotiated (account) rates from [!DNL FedEx].

 ## Apply the patch